Ben Weinlick, MA is the founder of Think Jar Collective.

 Ben is always looking at how he can help diverse disciplines and domains to collide because often it is through that, that powerful insights and relevant innovations can emerge.
 Having diverse experience with leading strategy to influence systems change, develop resilient innovative cultures in organizations, facilitating human centered service design, being a senior leader in a large human service organization, dabbling in the arts, community building, startups, and a bit of vintage motorcycle redesign has provided a unique perspective on challenges facing organizations today.

 Currently Ben is the Senior Leader of Research and Social Innovation at an NGO called SKILLS Society in Canada.
 It’s a dream job for him centered around leading Social R & D initiatives.
-In this role, Ben regularly facilitates a think tank lab using design thinking and creative processes he developed with a research group during his graduate studies.
+In this role, Ben stewards challenge specific social innovation labs using design thinking, systems thinking and creative processes he developed with a research group during his graduate studies.
 In addition to curating content for Think Jar Collective, he writes for the Creativity Post, give keynotes on fostering creativity and disciplined innovation in organizations, consults throughout North America and is active on the Make Something Edmonton board .

 Ben was stoked that in 2013 he was awarded both the MacEwan University distinguished alumni award and the Avenue Magazine Top 40 under 40 award.
 In 2014 he was awarded the Community Disability Service Sector Leadership award by the Alberta Government for leading innovative approaches to improve the quality of life of some of Alberta’s most vulnerable.